Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: The dense atmosphere case

 \subsection{Immediate vicinity of the center}

 As the atmosphere becomes denser, the radius $r_0$ of the dark shadow decreases.
-At some point, $r_0$ approaches zero, which marks the transition between the tenuous and dense atmosphere cases (Fig.~\ref{sec_geom_optics}).
-The Eq.~\ref{eq_Poisson_tenuous} predicts in principle that $\phi_{\rm Diff}(r)$ diverges.
-However, the Sommerfeld lemma cannot be used anymore since the phase $\varphi (R)$ in Eq.~\ref{eq_phase} becomes stationary ($\varphi' (R)=0$) at the radius $R_{\rm CF} > R_0$.
-Using again Eq.~\ref{eq_Fresnel_int} and for $R_{\rm CF} \gtrsim R_0 +$ several times $\lambda_{\rm F} \sqrt{\phi_{\perp}(0)}$, we have
+At some point, $r_0$ approaches zero, which marks the transition between the tenuous and dense atmosphere cases (Fig.~\ref{fig_tenuous_vs_dense}).
+In principle, Eq.~\ref{eq_Poisson_tenuous} predicts that $\phi_{\rm Diff}(r)$ diverges.
+However, the Sommerfeld lemma can no longer be used since the phase $\varphi (R)$ in Eq.~\ref{eq_phase} becomes stationary ($\varphi' (R)=0$) at the radius $R_{\rm CF} > R_0$.
+Again using Eq.~\ref{eq_Fresnel_integral_g"_positive} and for $R_{\rm CF} \gtrsim R_0 +$ several times $\lambda_{\rm F} \sqrt{\phi_{\perp}(0)}$, we have, in the immediate vicinity of the center,

 so that

 This result is true for any spherically symmetric dense atmosphere, regardless of the details of the $\tau(R)$ expression in Eq.~\ref{eq_phase_a}.
 In the particular case of an isothermal atmosphere, $\phi_\perp (0) \approx H/R_{\rm CF}$ (Eq.~\ref{eq_phi_perp_0}), so that Eq.~\ref{eq_flash_J0} becomes